TIBCOSoftware/flogo/.github/ISSUE_TEMPLATE.md

 **What is the motivation / use case for changing the behavior?**

-**Please tell us about your environment (Operating system, docker version, browser & verison if webui, etc):**
+**Please tell us about your environment (Operating system, docker version, browser & web ui version, etc):**

 **Flogo version (CLI & contrib/lib.
 If unknown, leave empty or state unknown):** 0.X.X